• One feature of Kearsney College’s vision is ‘to contribute to our country by providing ethical citizens’.

 Promoting and upholding the Honour Code

-The upholding of the Honour Code is entrusted to the Honour Council consisting of the Head Boy, the Deputy Head Boy, the five Heads of Houses and the Chairman and Vice-Chairman of the Kearsney Council guided and overseen by the Deputy Headmaster in Charge Discipline.
+The upholding of the Honour Code is entrusted to the Honour Council consisting of the Head Boy, the Deputy Head Boy, the five Heads of Houses and the Chairman and Vice-Chairman of the Kearsney Council guided and overseen by the Deputy Headmaster in charge of Discipline.
 Members of the Honour Council are expected to uphold the Honour Code by personal example and by educating the boys of the College in the finer points of honourable behaviour.
 They are also responsible for dealing with violations of the Honour Code.

 Violations of the Honour Code